w3c/threat-model-web/README.md

 A repository for the [Threat Model for the Web](https://www.w3.org/2024/11/security-ig-charter.html#TMW).

-Follows curated list of resources:
+Follows a curated list of resources.

 ## Security and Web Platform